Top Attractions in Poland

 This tour starts with a pick-up from your hotel in Gdansk, and brings you to Buczyniec or Jelenie Ramp to start your two hour boat trip on Elblag Canal, which is unique monument of hydro-engineering from the XIX century.
 You will sit on the boat with other tourists to admire the peaceful nature and see the mechanical devices which are used to pull the ships from the lower part of the canal to the upper part.
 Meet your guide at any location in Gdansk, Sopot or Gdynia.
 You can leave your pickup location at checkout.
 If you wish to begin this tour 1 hour sooner or later than the starting time, please contact the supplier directly.
 You will find the contact information in the voucher after booking.
 Receive a 100% refund if you cancel up to 12 hours before the activity begins.

-If the usual choice of tours in Poland isn't your thing and you prefer to mix sightseeing with partying, this is the tour for you!
 During your beer tasting tour, you'll sample the best Polish craft and regional beers.
 Get to know Polish beer, including its history, Polish traditions and customs with your private guide.
 Learn about Poland's huge tradition of craft beer brewing, dating back to the 16th century, where over 400 breweries were operating with an average nobleman drinking approximately 700 liters of beer per year!
 This fun and cultural tour will offer an insightful introduction to the world of Polish beers.
 Spend time with your friends and family as your private guide takes care of all the details and explains each beer that you will drink.
 Enjoy this beer experience as you sample beers from major Polish breweries, as well as specialty regional beers from the Pomeranian region, and craft beers from microbreweries located in Gdansk.
-A very popular choice of our tours in Poland!
+During your tour, you will also be treated to Polish appetizers at your first venue.
+Each venue you visit will provide a different experience, including a different atmosphere and selection of beers for you to choose from.

 Your English speaking driver will pick you up from your hotel in comfortable Mini Bus with AC and take you to Sztutowo where former camp and now where the Stutthof Museum is located.
 Visit the museum for about two hours with English speaking Museum’s guide.
 Stutthof Concentration Camp, the first and longest operating concentration camp in the Polish territory.
 The moment the German Nazis invaded Poland, massive arrests of Poles in the Free City of Danzig started.
 Only in the first day of the war approx. 1500 people were arrested and put in Stutthof Concentration Camp.
 Stutthof was the place where 110,000 people were kept: men, women and children, citizens of 28 countries and over 30 nationalities.
+Among them were also Poles, Jews, Russians, Ukrainians, White Russians, Lithuanians, Latvians, Estonians, Czechs, Slovaks, Finns, Norwegians, French, Danes, Dutch, Belgs, Germans, Austrians, English, Spanish, Italians, Yugoslavs, Hungarians and Gypsies.
 During the imprisonment they were exposed to a number of exterminating factors such as slave-like work, malnutrition, terrible sanitation, disease, mental and physical torture.
+65,000 people died as a result of exterminating living conditions as well as of executions by shooting, hanging, murdering in gas chambers by means of Cyclone B, killing by means of phenol injections into the heart, beating and torturing, and during evacuation by land and by sea.

 Experience a full-day tour to the Wolf’s Lair, located in the middle of forest, it was used as Hitler’s headquarters.
 This heavily guarded location was once surrounded by a minefield and operated for 4 years, where over 2,000 people lived.
 Follow your local guide into the forest to find the Wolf's Lair, feel the atmosphere filled with historical events and search for the hidden secrets of this big area.
 Discover the complex of over 80 buildings built in 1941 that used to be Adolf Hitler’s military headquarters, where he spent most of World War II.
 See the 50 well-camouflaged bunkers with 6 meter thick walls and hear about the war decisions that were conceived at this location.
 This tour includes hotel pick-up and drop-off.
 Meet your guide at the agreed-upon location indicated during checkout.
 There are many bunkers, undergrounds and old routes, so be sure to wear comfortable shoes.
 One of our favourite tours in Poland!